XUBOI2806/MarioGame/docs/design_doc.md

 The behaviour class will determine whether the speak action can be completed or not and which statements can be printed or not depending on the character's status and if he is holding a wrench.
 The addition of the trade behaviour also follow the Dependency Inversion Principle as it follows the same concepts within the behaviour interface.

+####Changes
+No behaviour was implemented as for the same reason in Req 5.
+To check if the player was holding a wrench, a status was used for that.

 ##Req 7
 ###Reset Game